SFPC/sfpc.github.io/_people/taeyoon-choi.md

 twitter: tchoi8
 github: tchoi8
 website: http://taeyoonchoi.com
-place: Brooklyn, NY
-published: false
+place: Seoul, South Korea

 ---

-Taeyoon Choi is an artist, educator, and organizer based in New York and Seoul.
-His art practice involves performance, electronics, drawings, and installations that form the basis for storytelling in public spaces.
-He has published artists’ books, including ‘Urban Programming 101’ and ‘Anti-Manifesto.’
-Choi’s solo exhibitions include Speakers Corners, Eyebeam Art and Technology Center, New York (2012); My friends, there is no friend, Spanien 19C, Aarhus (2011); and When Technology Fails, Reality Reveals, Art Space Hue, Seoul (2007).
-His projects were presented at the Shanghai Biennale, Shanghai (2012) and Whitney Museum of American Art, New York (2015).
-Choi was an artist in residence at the Lower Manhattan Cultural Council’s Workspace, New York (2014), The Frank-Ratchye Studio for Creative Inquiry at Carnegie Mellon University, Pittsburgh (2014) and at Art Center Nabi, Seoul (2006).
-He received commissions from Art +Technology Lab, Los Angeles County Museum of Art, LA (2014) and SeMA Biennale Mediacity Seoul (2016).
-He curated Resistance and Resilience at Usdan Gallery, Bennington College, Vermont (2012) and directed Making Lab at Anyang Public Art Project, Anyang (2013).
-Choi holds a B.F.A. from the School of the Art Institute of Chicago and a M.S. from the Korea Advanced Institute of Science and Technology.
-He teaches at the Interactive Telecommunications Program in the Tisch School of the Arts, New York University.
-Choi co-founded the School for Poetic Computation where he continues to organize sessions and teach classes on electronics, drawings, and social practice.
-Recently, he’s been focusing on unlearning the wall of disability and normalcy, and enhancing accessibility and inclusion within art and technology.
-He was a 2017-2018 fellow at the Data and Society Research Institute.
+Taeyoon Choi an artist, educator, and organizer.
+He is a co-founder of the School for Poetic Computation, an artist-run institution with the motto of “More Poetry, Less Demo!”
+Taeyoon seeks a sense of gentleness, intellectual kinship, magnanimity, justice and solidarity in his work and collaboration.
+He has presented installations, performances and workshops at Eyebeam Art and Technology Center, Los Angeles County Museum of Art, New Museum, M+ Museum, Istanbul Design Biennale, Seoul Mediacity Biennale and more.
+He contributed to alternative education such as the Public School New York, Occupy University and Triple Canopy Publication Intensive.
+In 2018, Taeyoon worked with Mimi Onuoha, Ritu Ghiya and Neta Bomani to organize the New York Tech Zine Fair.
+He also collaborated with Nabil Hassein and Sonia Boller to organize the Code Ecologies conference about the environmental impact of technology.
+He collaborated with Alexander R. Galloway, Cori Kresge and the Cybernetics Library to organize the Uncomputable.
+In 2019, he worked on Poetic Computation: Detroit with support from the Knight Foundation and SFPC in Yamaguchi in partnership with the Yamaguchi Center for Arts and Media [YCAM].
+He spoke at the Creative Time Summit, Decentralized Web Summit, Asilomar Microcomputer Workshop, 8th World Summit on Arts and Culture and Eyeo Festival.
+He's an adjunct professor at Interactive Telecommunications Program in the Tisch School of the Arts, New York University.
+He is an affiliate at the Data and Society Research Institute where he engages with social scientists and activists.
+As a disability justice organizer, Taeyoon continues to work with the Deaf and Disability community towards accessibility and inclusion.
+Lately at the School for Poetic Computation, Taeyoon helps teachers to plan their classes and organizes special events and research projects.